Colorado’s Leading Expert in Long Term Care Medicaid

 Then you have to know what the county is looking for on an application and what documents to turn in to prove your loved one’s eligibility.
 There is also a functional assessment that will be done on the applicant when the county receives your application, so you would have to know what that criteria is.
 Most people only think about the financial piece when there’s an entire portion of the application process based on functional eligibility.
 But get this – it’s not mentioned on the application.

-And if you’re married, there’s yet another layer of complexity with financial eligibility.
+And if you’re married, there are many other layers of complexity with financial eligibility.
 For example, would you know if you’re entitled to a spousal allowance?
 If you don’t, and you’re eligible, you could be losing thousands of dollars per month.
 Or would you know what the asset limit difference is, or the rules around property and transferring assets?

 Finally, let’s say you got this far and you got approved, would you know what date your long term care Medicaid is supposed to start or if you were approved for the right Medicaid category?
 If you were denied, would you know why, whether it was a correct decision by the county, or how to fight it if it wasn’t?